ninenines/ranch/manual/ranch_ssl.md

 The default value is given next to the option name.

- -  backlog (1024)
+ -  alpn_preferred_protocols
-   -  Max length of the queue of pending connections.
+   -  Perform Application-Layer Protocol Negotiation with the given list of preferred protocols.
  -  cacertfile
    -  Path to PEM encoded trusted certificates file used to verify peer certificates.
  -  cacerts